Imaging Freeze-out Sources and Extracting Strong Interaction Parameters in Relativistic Heavy-Ion Collisions

+The method developed in this work holds significant potential for important applications.
+Given high-precision experimental CFs, this technique provides a novel approach to identify exotic nuclear structures, particularly in future radioactive ion beam facilities.
+For instance, it could be employed to probe the proton density profile of bubble nuclei—a recently proposed phenomenon \cite{Mutschler2017, Natowitz2024} that remains under debate\cite{Chen2024}.
+Furthermore, when extended to three dimensions, this method could be applied at facilities such as RHIC to investigate higher-order deformations of atomic nuclei, which are typically studied through nuclear spectroscopy \cite{Frauendorf2024,Wei2024}.

-A direct imaging method on femtometer scale has been realized by combining the Richardson-Lucy deblurring algorithm and the intensity interferometry in ultra relativistic heavy ion collisions.
+{\it Summary - } A direct imaging method on femtometer scale has been realized by combining the Richardson-Lucy deblurring algorithm and the intensity interferometry in relativistic heavy ion collisions.
 This method allows for a more accurate extraction of source distributions and final state interaction between particle pair based on the Lednick\'y-Lyuboshitz model analysis.
-Applying this imaging method to $pp$ and $\bar{p}\bar{p}$ correlation functions in Au+Au at center-of-mass energy 200 GeV measured by the STAR collaboration, we observe the same freeze-out source functions for $p$ and $\bar{p}$ emissions with distinct non-Gaussian characteristics.These findings confirm the matter-antimatter symmetry in coordinate space once produced and suggest the ultrafast feature of the evolution of the collision, which is hardly accessible through other experimental means alone.
-The new method can be extended to three dimensional imaging and is inherently compatible with machine learning approaches.
+Applying this imaging method to $pp$ and $\bar{p}\bar{p}$ correlation functions in Au+Au at $\sqrt{S_{\rm NN}}=200$ GeV measured by the STAR collaboration, we observe the same freeze-out source functions for $p$ and $\bar{p}$ emissions with distinct non-Gaussian characteristics.
+These findings confirm the matter-antimatter symmetry in coordinate space once produced and suggest the ultrafast feature of the evolution of the collision, which is hardly accessible through other experimental means alone.
+This method can be extended to three-dimensional imaging for further applications and is inherently compatible with machine-learning approaches \cite{Wang2024c}, opening new avenues for high-precision source reconstruction in heavy-ion collisions.
 It represents a significant advancement of our ability to image the femtoscopic heavy ion collisions and to explore matter-antimatter physics in terrestrial laboratories.

 {\it Acknowledgements~} This work is supported by the National Natural Science Foundation of China under Grant Nos.12335008 and 12205160.
 The authors acknowledge the support of the Center for High Performance Computing and Initiative Scientific Research Program in Tsinghua University.
 Sincere gratitude is extended to Nu Xu and Pengfei Zhuang for their valuable suggestions and insightful discussions.